Did you know that a lot of insurance companies will reimburse you for all kinds of different things that keep you healthy, like joining a gym?

 These programs aren’t always boldly advertised or super easy to cash in on, however.
-So in this short guide, I’ll walk you through everything you need to know about Aetna insurance’s gym reimbursement for 2017.
+So in this short guide, I’ll walk you through everything you need to know about Aetna insurance’s gym reimbursement.

 For starters, if you’re reading this guide, you probably fall into one of two categories:

 I already belong to a gym.
 Will Aetna reimburse me?

 I’m looking to join a new gym.
 Give me the scoop!

 OK, so.
 You already belong to a gym and want Aetna to pay you back.
 Now what?

 Good for you!
 You’re already way ahead of the game.

 Here is a PDF provided by Aetna explaining some of the details of their fitness reimbursement program.
 A few of the highlights:

 - Fitness reimbursement comes at no extra cost to you

 - Gym memberships, group exercise classes, nutrition programs, personal training, and home exercise equipment can all be eligible for reimbursement